-Being a gay man does not make me feel less manly or more feminine.
-All it does it make me more appreciative of what it means to be a woman in our society.
+Being a gay man does not make me feel "less manly" or "more feminine."
+But I will say — being a gay man does make me far more appreciative of what being a woman must be like in our society (e.g. NOT easy).

-Granted, I have three very important women in my life — my ex-wife and two daughters — who provide me with a road map for understanding women and appreciating the connection that women and gay men share.
-But ever since I came out as a gay man, I discovered I had more in common with women than I ever thought possible and my respect for women has intensified even more.
-A couple ways that I relate to women below:
+Granted, I have three very important women in my life — my ex-wife and two daughters — who give me a road map for understanding women and appreciating the connection that women and gay men share (Hell yes, we have the best friendships!)

-- We are sexualized.
-Gay men and women both have to endure being treated as a piece of meat.
+- We're relentlessly sexualized.
+Gay men and women both endure being treated like a piece of meat.
 Society sees women as sexual delicacies for men to devour and gay men as sexual deviants who exist to show straight boys what not to do.
-What this really means is that the desires of women and gay men are not considered as legitimate as those of heterosexual men.
-That, of course, is archaic thinking that needs to stop.
+What this really means is that the desires of women and gay men are not considered equally valued or legitimate as those of heterosexual men.
+That, of course, is archaic thinking and needs to stop!

-- We're both considered weak, but are actually very strong.
-For all the mockery, demeaning behaviors and not-good-enough messages (i.e. "that's so gay" or "you throw like a girl") that are thrown at us, we sure know how to stand up and prevail.
-Our fights as women (lesbians included) and gay men show that we have the strength to overcome any obstacles that hold us down.
+- We're both considered weak (despite being incredibly strong).
+For all the mockery, demeaning behaviors and not-good-enough messages (i.e. "That's so gay" or "You throw like a girl") regularly thrown at us, we sure know how to stand up and prevail.
+Our relentless perseverance as women (lesbians included) and gay men show that we have the strength to overcome any obstacles that try to hold us down.

-- We have trouble with confidence, self-esteem and self-love.
+- We struggle with confidence, self-esteem and self-love.
 90% of my clients — gay, straight, male, female — have one thing in common that freezes them up in life: low self-confidence.
-When you are a woman or a gay man, you are constantly being told that you aren't good enough and that is enough to wear anyone down.
-In response, we need to fight even harder to prove to the world that we have a lot to offer and that we deserve to be taken seriously.
+When you're a woman or a gay man, you're constantly told that you aren't good enough, and that is enough to wear anyone down.
+In response, we feel compelled to fight even harder to prove to the world that we have a lot to offer and that we deserve to be taken seriously.

 If I've learned nothing else from women since I came out of the closet, it's that you are only not good enough if you allow other people to treat you like you aren't good enough.
 This goes for straight men as well, who are often in closets of their own struggling to assume their roles as tough guys.